African American Institute records

 Some materials in Box 7 are restricted.
 Except for materials marked as restricted, the records of the African American Institute are available for consultation.

 The African-American Institute (AAI) plays a notable role in the fostering of educational ties between the United States and countries in Africa; the Institute is a major source of funding for African students wishing to study in the United States, and a voice for Africa in the United States.
 The African American Institute records document the Institute's work in international aid and education.

-Programs, organizations and initiatives, and Countries and regions, are Arranged alphabetically.
-Meetings, corresondence and calendar information are arranged by date
+Programs, organizations and initiatives, and Countries and regions, are arranged alphabetically.
+Meetings, correspondence and calendar information are arranged by date.